Occupational disease fatalities by entitlement year

 People who died of a work-related disease or condition are considered occupational disease fatalities.
 Over the past 10 years, occupational disease fatalities occurred predominantly among males, with a significant number in the construction and manufacturing sectors.

-In 2016, 161 fatality claims were allowed for workers from Schedule 1 employers who lost their lives due to an occupational disease.
-Approximately 63 per cent of the 161 deaths in 2016 were caused by cancers, including mesothelioma and lung cancer.
+In 2017, 175 fatality claims were allowed for people under Schedule 1 employers who lost their lives due to an occupational disease.

-Over the 10-year period from 2007 to 2016, the following industry sectors, disease types and gender accounted for the highest occupational disease fatality percentages:
+Over the 10-year period from 2008 to 2017, the following age group, industry sectors, and gender account for the highest occupational disease fatality percentages:

 - Age group: 65+ (62%), 60 to 64 (13%), 50 to 54 (10%)

 - Industry sectors: construction (29%), manufacturing (19%), primary metals (11%)